c-core-labs/harshness_map/README.md

 --clean=True
 ```
 ## Creating a Harshness Map
-The `create_harshness_map` script is used to generate harshness maps from Wave Height, Sea Ice Concentration, and Iceberg Density data.
+The `create_harshness_map` script is used to generate harshness maps from Wave Height, Sea Ice Concentration, Iceberg Density, and Icing Predictor data.
 By default the Fleming-Drover Harshness Index is used, but users may specify custom formulas for harshness calculations.

 ### To Run